Annotate Your Tracks

 Annotations

-An annotation (also called a "score" internally) is a pattern placement on the timeline.
+An annotation is a pattern placement on the timeline within a score.
 Each annotation has:

 | Property | Description |